67 Autogiros & Gyroplanes

 Theoretical Studies

-From the 1940s until the 1980s, there are very few technical publications on autogiros or gyroplanes.
-During this time, there was no interest in commercial or military applications for autogiros or gyroplanes, so there were no funding sources.
-Any further developments of the machine were driven by amateur homebuilders and small-scale manufacturers, primarily for recreational use.
-Unfortunately, this period has also been accompanied by a disproportionately high number of accidents with gyroplanes, which reflects the insufficient underlying nature of the machine, including autorotational characteristics and its limits of operation.
+Unfortunately, this period has also been accompanied by a disproportionately high number of accidents involving gyroplanes, which reflects a lack of understanding of the machine’s underlying nature, including its autorotational characteristics and operational limits.
 While some incidents may be attributed to pilot error or mechanical failure, others likely stem from fundamental design flaws or unapproved modifications.
-In the U.K., the Civil Aviation Authority (CAA) grounded all gyroplanes in 1991 following a string of six fatal accidents.
+In the United Kingdom, the Civil Aviation Authority (CAA) grounded all gyroplanes in 1991 following a series of fatal accidents.
 Fortunately, this decision also rekindled research efforts from the scientific community to improve the understanding of the autogiro’s aerodynamics, stability, control, and safety.

 Recent Theoretical Studies